 Dress.
 In England and temperate climates.
-Occurrences when worn.
+Occasions when worn.
 In hot climates.
 No. Articles.
 No. Articles.
-Marching Order.
+Marching Order Blue.
 10 Forage Cap or Helmet as ordered.
 Serge Frock.
 Serge Trousers.
 Black Ankle Boots.
 Sam Browne Belt with Two Straps.
 Sword and Scabbard.
 Brown Gloves.
 White Soft Shirt and Collar.
 Black Tie.
 Whistle and Cord.
-Haversack, Waterbottle, and Field Glasses.
-Revolver and Pouch.
-Note. -Mounted Officers- Riding Breeches, Black Ankle Boots and Leggings, Spurs.
+Haversack and Waterbottle.
+Field Glasses Revolver and } If Pouch. } ordered Waterproof Coat Note. -Mounted Officers- Riding Breeches, Black Ankle Boots and Leggings, Spurs.
 Sword carried on the Saddle, edge to the rear, when mounted.
+If carried, will be worn on banderole.
 Guards on shore.
 Inspections.
 Changes of station.
 10a Forage Cap with White Cover or Helmet as ordered.
-Khaki Drill Tunic.
+Khaki Drill Tunie.
 Khaki Drill Riding Breeches or Shorts with Puttees.
 Drab Soft Shirt and Collar.
 Drab Tie.
 Remainder as in No. 10.
-Fighting Order.
+Marching Order Khaki Service Dress.
 11 S.D.
-Cap, Helmet with Khaki Cover or Shrapnel Helmet, as ordered.
-Drab S.D.
+Cap, Helmet with Khaki Cover or Steel Helmet, as ordered.
+S.D.
 Tunic.
-Drab S.D.
+S.D.
 Breeches Knickerbocker.
 Puttees.
 Sam Browne Belt or Web Equipment as ordered.
-Note. -Mounted Officers- Black Leggings and Spurs.
+Note. -Mounted Officers- Breeches Bedford Cord, Black Leggings and Spurs.
+For details of clothing and accoutrements in No. 11 Dress, see F.S.
+Manual, 1924 (Infantry Battalion).
+Dismounted Officers will wear the Naval "Pistol Equipment" if Web Equipment is ordered.
 Active Service.
 Manoeuvres.
 Landing from Ships and as ordered.
-11a Khaki Drill Tunic.
-Drab Riding Breeches or Shorts as ordered.
+11a Khaki Drill Tunie.
+Breeches Bedford Cord or Shorts as ordered.
 Remainder as in No. 11.